llorcasantana/Toast-Ui-Remastered/README.md

+## 🚩 Info
+This package is a copy of the original [TUI Image Editor](https://github.com/nhn/tui.image-editor).
+Transformed to the unit of measure "cm" and with new changes:
+- Font selector in the texts.
+So far there are only the following sources:
+  - Arial
+  - Courier New
+  - Garamond
+  - Georgia
+  - Helvetica
+  - Impact
+  - Lucida Console
+  - Noto Sans
+  - Times New Roman
+  - Tahoma
+  - Times New Roman
+  - Trebuchet MS
+  - Verdana
+- M/U is "cm"

 # ![Toast UI ImageEditor](https://user-images.githubusercontent.com/35218826/40895380-0b9f4cd6-67ea-11e8-982f-18121daa3a04.png)

 > Full featured image editor using HTML5 Canvas.
 It's easy to use and provides powerful filters.